kendarorg/vibecoding/my-ai-backup-app.md

 ### FIx A07

-Clarifyng the schedule service run style
+* Clarifyng the schedule service run style
+* Some cleanup
+* Lib included as library from maven central